Muhammad-Yuda-Yudistira/pos-wholesales/README.md

 ## Contributors

-Currently this project is initiated by me and contributed by fellow @aripbudiman, give us DM if you wanted to contribute also.
+Currently this project is initiated by [me](https://www.instagram.com/thesaktibuana/) and contributed by fellow [Arip Budiman](https://www.instagram.com/aripbudiman22/), give us DM if you wanted to contribute also.

 ## Features